Batterhead221/SIGNAL_PLAYGROUND/README.md

+# SIGNAL_PLAYGROUND

-# EMERSON_PCB - Electronics Learning Board
+4_EMERSON, Electronics Learning Board
 A small interactive PCB I designed as a hands-on electronics toy for my niece.
 An educational analog hardware project.

 •	Resistor = brightness control
 •	Capacitor = smoothing
 •	Inductor = energy storage

+Press the switches and watch how each component changes the LED response in real time.

 Key Features
 •	Interactive LED response to different passive components